Scoular

-Scoular employs approximately one thousand people at 24 offices and 90 storage, handling, and processing facilities, mostly in the United States.
-In 2017 Scoular reported $4.3 billion in sales and more than one billion bushels traded.
+Scoular employs over 1,400 people at 22 offices and 112 storage, handling, and processing facilities, in North America and Asia.
+In 2024 Scoular reported $8 billion in sales and more than one billion bushels traded.

 Minneapolis-based data analytics company DTN began as a subsidiary of Scoular in 1984, later separating into an independent company led by founder Roger Brodersen.